Close-range Human Following Control on a Cane-type Robot with Multi-camera Fusion

-Then, the state of the leg is stored in a sliding window for leg pose estimation.
-If none of the labels corresponding to a leg are detected at time $t_k$, we refer to the times at which the leg was last detected and stored in the sliding window as $t_{k-1}$ and $t_{k-2}$, respectively.
-The time intervals are calculated as:
+Then, the state of the legs is stored in a sliding window for leg pose estimation.
+We refer to the timings of the two previous detections of the leg as $t_{k}$ and $t_{k-1}$, respectively.
+In leg pose estimation, if all tags located on one leg are missed at time $t_c$, The time intervals are calculated as: